nplrkn/qcore/docs/backlog.md

 - Phone interop
   -  PDU session release command should flow on SRB 2, not SRB 1
-  -  PDU session establishment request on SRB 2 chasing RrcReconfigurationComplete on SRB 1 should not get processed first, causing both procedures to fail.

 - NGAP mode
   - clean up uplink pipeline
   - use different forwarding tables for NGAP vs F1AP